Ph.D. 2015 – University of Rhode Island – School Psychology

 Promoting Mental Health in Schools

-Marisa Marraccini specializes in promoting the mental health and well-being of students and preventing health risk behaviors.
+Marraccini specializes in promoting the mental health and well-being of students and preventing health risk behaviors.
 Trained as a school psychologist, she became interested in supporting high-risk adolescents to prevent suicide and other health risk behaviors during her internship at a rural high school.
 Recognizing a critical need to better support these students, she sought out advanced training in suicide assessment research through a postdoctoral fellowship at the Department of Psychiatry and Human Behavior in the Warren Alpert Medical School of Brown University.
+Currently, Marraccini is an Implementation Research Fellow through the Implementation Science Research Institute at Washington University of St. Louis

 Her passion for teaching and mentoring school psychology students stems from her commitment to promoting social justice in school systems.
 By partnering with students, Marraccini aims to support developing school psychologists to act as agents of change using evidence-based practice to promote student success and equity within schools.